Europe seeks to spur building of fast broadband networks

 It also calls for water, electricity and gas companies to share their underground ducts with telecoms firms to cut the cost of creating high-speed broadband networks.

-The construction in Europe of fibre networks lags far behind Asia and some parts of the United States, worrying policymakers who see the infrastructure as a key motor for economic growth.
-Europe had 5.95 million fibre broadband customers by mid-2012, a fraction of the more than 58 million subscribers in Asia.
+The construction in Europe of fiber networks lags far behind Asia and some parts of the United States, worrying policymakers who see the infrastructure as a key motor for economic growth.
+Europe had 5.95 million fiber broadband customers by mid-2012, a fraction of the more than 58 million subscribers in Asia.

-About half of Europeans still rely on internet technologies such as ADSL, which offers speeds of up to 30 megabits per second compared with 100 megabits or more for fibre.
+About half of Europeans still rely on internet technologies such as ADSL, which offers speeds of up to 30 megabits per second compared with 100 megabits or more for fiber.

-Hampering the buildouts, the continent’s debt-laden telecom operators such as Telefonica and Telecom Italia are wary of ploughing billions into fibre when the investments will take decades to pay off.
+Hampering the buildouts, the continent’s debt-laden telecom operators such as Telefonica and Telecom Italia are wary of ploughing billions into fiber when the investments will take decades to pay off.

 Another major obstacle has been the patchwork of regulations in the 27 member states of Europe on how telcos must share access to ducts and lines into homes, the cost of such line rentals, and also the technology deployed.

-For example, in France, the telecoms regulator has said operators must share access to the final part of fibre into the home.
-But Spain hasn’t gone that far, and in Germany, the regulator has backed Deutsche Telekom’s plan to delay fibre and rely on another technology, known as VDSL, instead.
+For example, in France, the telecoms regulator has said operators must share access to the final part of fiber into the home.
+But Spain hasn’t gone that far, and in Germany, the regulator has backed Deutsche Telekom’s plan to delay fiber and rely on another technology, known as VDSL, instead.

 Each country also sets their own prices for competitors to rent space on each others’ networks.

-“This shows that the European Commission is interested in centralising control,” said analyst Robin Bienenstock at brokerage Bernstein.
+“This shows that the European Commission is interested in centralizing control,” said analyst Robin Bienenstock at brokerage Bernstein.

-A Commission source told Reuters the proposals were not about centralised planning but converging regulatory approaches to make them more consistent.
+A Commission source told Reuters the proposals were not about centralized planning but converging regulatory approaches to make them more consistent.

 “In most places, today’s rules hurt Europe’s competitiveness,” said European Commission Vice President Neelie Kroes in a statement.
 “Everyone deserves fast broadband.
 I want to burn the red tape that is stopping us for getting there.”